andreitognolo/raidenjpa/README.md

 Raiden JPA
 =========

-An implementation of JPA subset specification which main goal is be really fast in development environments.
+A really fast JPA subset implementation to be use in development enviroments.

 Hibernate vs Raiden JPA (time comparison)
 =========